How do you know whether your lawn is being damaged by mole crickets or chinch bugs? It’s actually easy to test for both.

 These insects are more of a nuisance than a true pest problem.
 Controlling them is not always necessary unless the numbers are overwhelming.

-As mentioned above, the Jadera bug does not sting or bite people or cause structural damage but it will stain your clothes.
+As mentioned above, the Jadera bug does not sting or bite people or cause structural damage but it will stain your clothes and carpet.
 So, if you can…try to ignore them and simply enjoy this natural phenomenon that occurs once a year.

 JACKSONVILLE, Fla.—Just looking at bed bugs is enough to get your skin crawling, but these creepy bugs can hitch a ride to your home faster than you can imagine.